-|Laura Boushnak is a Palestinian photographer born in Kuwait.
-After completing a degree in sociology at the Lebanese University, Laura began her photography career covering news for the Associated Press in Lebanon.
-She later worked as a photo editor and photographer for Agence France-Presse (AFP) at its Middle East hub in Cyprus and its Paris headquarters.
+After completing a BA in sociology at the Lebanese University, Boushnak began her photography career covering news for the Associated Press in Lebanon.
+She later worked as a photo editor and photographer for Agence France-Presse (AFP) at its Middle East hub in Cyprus and its headquarters in Paris.
 Her nine-year wire service experience included covering hard news in conflicts such as the war in Iraq and the 2006 Israel-Hezbollah war.
-Her work has been published in the New York Times, The Guardian, The National Geographic, Le Monde and many more.
+Her photographs have been published in the New York Times, The Guardian, The National Geographic, Le Monde and many more.

 She received the Peace Media Award from the Peace x Peace organization in Washington, DC in 2011.

 Her work I Read I Write: Egypt- Illiteracy series was acquired by the British Museum in 2012.

 Boushnak co-founded RAWIYA collective, which brings together the work and experience of female photographers from the Middle East.
 She is represented by Sana Gallery in Singapore.